(301) 220 2802

 What Do I Need To Know Before Taking CTIA Training?

 TrainACE’s CTIA training class is not considered an entry-level class.
-Successful candidates will typically have two or more years of experience in information security.
+Successful candidates will typically have two or more years of experience in the information security profession.
 Candidates with Certified Ethical Hacker (CEH) certification, or equivalent will find their prior knowledge and skills helpful in understanding the advanced knowledge and skills taught in the CTIA class.

-If working in threat intelligence is something that excites you, but you have limited IT experience, then you should look to a career path that starts with the fundamentals, e.g., CompTIA A+ and Network+, then progress through CompTIA Security+ and/or EC-Councils CEH certifications.
+If learning the complete threat analysis process and working in threat intelligence is something that excites you, but you have limited IT experience, then you should look to a career path that starts with the fundamentals, e.g., CompTIA A+ and Network+, then progress through CompTIA Security+ and/or EC-Councils CEH certifications.
 This will give you time to build work experience in the information security field as well as gain valuable accreditations on the way.

 What Are the CTIA Exam Requirements?